Aughol/CTF-Workshop/linux_install.md

 Secure Boot can be disabled, but by the same terms, anyone with bootable media can use your computer.

 Interestingly enough, another addition to Windows 8+ is the addition of *Hybrid Shutdown*.
-This is why boot times between 7 and 8/8.1, long with 8/8.1 and 10 have decreased significantly; the computer enters a state where much of the software shuts down, except for a few components that stay active.
+This is why boot times between 7 and 8/8.1, along with 8/8.1 and 10 have decreased significantly; the computer enters a state where much of the software shuts down, except for a few components that stay active.
 This allows Windows to boot very quickly, by keeping certain parts active, and shutting others (like those with pending updates) down.